 REPRESENTATIVE RESULTS:

 For both studies that used this methodology1,2, cognition was correlated to navigational scores.
 The higher the cognitive scores were, the higher were the navigational scores1,2.
-Also, certain cognitive skills were able to predict the navigational ability of both a typically developing population1, and a clinical population of children and adolescents who had received the diagnosis of Autism Spectrum Disorders (ASD)2.
-For the typically developing children, sustained attention, categorization and reasoning skills permitted the ability to predict navigational skills1.
-For children with ASD, a different factor, cognitive flexibility, was the best predictor of the ability to navigate between levels of an SGD with dynamic paging2.
-In these studies, age was not an important factor for the prediction of navigational skills.
-The results are depicted in Table 2.Results of the study with the ASD population were more similar to those of Wallace4 whose participants included adults who experienced a traumatic brain injury.
-In fact, in the later, cognitive flexibility was a good predictor of navigational skills.
+Positive correlation coefficients were obtained for cognitive flexibility and navigation in the study with the ASD population.
+These results were more similar to those of Wallace et al.4 whose participants included adults who experienced a traumatic brain injury than to those obtained by the study with typically developing children.
+In fact, in the later, cognitive flexibility was not correlated with navigation.
+However, certain cognitive skills were able to predict the navigational ability of a typically developing population1.
+For these children, sustained attention, categorization and reasoning skills permitted the ability to predict navigational skills1.
+Age was not an important factor for the prediction of navigational skills.
+The results are depicted in Table 2.
 Complete details on the results of these studies can be found in the results section of the above-mentioned papers.
 It is evident that cognitive skills were an important factor in the ability to navigate an SGD.
 However, since the predicting factors varied from one author to the next, further studies are needed with different clinical subpopulations and age groups in order to more clearly determine the underlying role of cognitive factors on navigational skills.
 Studies with larger populations, as well as with children and adults who have complex communication needs and use SGDs to communicate are also needed.

 [Insert Table 2 here]